Cervical CancerSkip to the navigation

 What is cervical cancer?

 Cervical cancer occurs when abnormal cells on the cervix grow out of control.
 The cervix is the lower part of the uterus that opens into the vagina.
 Cervical cancer can often be successfully treated when it's found early.
-It is usually found at a very early stage through a Pap test .
+It is usually found at a very early stage through a screening test, such as the Pap test .

 What causes cervical cancer?